FLAK-ZOSO/Sista/docs/intro.rst

 ``Installation``
 --------------------

-To use the ``Sista`` library, you can either include it as a header-only library or install it as a shared library.
+To use the ``Sista`` library, you can either include it as a source library or install it as a shared library.
 In the following example we illustrate the latter method.

 .. code-block:: bash